surifirstpin/biplus_documentation/docs/DataRun.md

 - **Datasets** specifies the alignment, formats, currency, number of y-axis and grouping of aggregates for the legends used in the visualization menu.

-- **Calculate on Raw data** Calculates the field values before applying grouping ,pivot or other parameters or else calculates after applying the parameters.
+- **Calculate on Raw data** Calculates the field values before applying grouping ,pivot or other parameters.

 ### Group aggregate
   it helps you to display the consolidated values to the fields which are grouped.
   **a.** enable row grouping by selecting the checkbox.
   **b.** you can explore the primary column fields data individually, which are grouped under the column field.